 Mika Brzezinksi, who knows from showing up at school with a Secret Service crew, had a similar reaction:

 BRZEZINSKI: l’ll speak not only from the experience of a child in a situation like that but also as a reporter, not speaking for Tom Costello, but I wouldn’t love that assignment.
 It would feel a little ridiculous and totally inappropriate.
 I wouldn’t love it.
 Standing outside the school of where the kids are going to go.
-I just want to leave the kids alone.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+I just want to leave the kids alone.Liz Cox Barrett is a writer at CJR.